 Government Incentives and State-Specific Rebates

-Not only will you be saving money by switching to solar, but government incentives can help remove some of the financial burden when it comes to paying for your new solar system.
+Not only will you be saving money by switching to solar, but government incentives for renewable energy can help remove some of the financial burden when it comes to paying for your new solar system.
 And it turns out that where you call home can even make a difference.

 Federal Investment Tax Credit (ITC)